Dyalog/APLCourse/docs/Ufns.md

 They allow some rather neat and memorable ways to write short functions.

-!!!
-Warning "Version Warning"
-	Trains were introduced in Dyalog version 14.0

 ```APL
       Mean ← +⌿ ÷ ≢         ⍝ The sum divided by the count
       Mean 3 1 4 1